gdbooks/LegacyOpenGL/Chapter4/Introduction.md

 If you need a refresher on the matrix math implementation details, [this](https://www.youtube.com/watch?v=V6sJpjYzfaQ) video appears to be useful.

-I tired to follow the book with this chapter but a LOT of the explanations of the book are just aweful!
-That's why in the middle of coordinate transforms i'm pointing you to a site.

-Also, the matrix order explanation is just bad.
-If this chapter confuses you too much let me know and i'll re-write it from scratch.
+I tired to follow the book, but it was AWEFUL, it confused even me.
+So this chapter is a take from another book, "OpenGL Distilled" along with articles videos and my insights.